sumanthtony/aws-devops-zero-to-hero/day-22/README.md

 sudo mv /tmp/eksctl /usr/local/bin
 eksctl version

-2. Command to install eksctl:
+2. Command to install eksctl: eksctl create cluster --name eks-1 --region ap-south-1 --zones=ap-south-1a,ap-south-1b --fargate

+Note: If we need to maintain serverless-we will use fargate if we need to maintain in servers (EC2) we can mention it based on our requirement.

 # AWS EKS